alxdb/SimpleOpenGL/README.md

 # SimpleOpenGL
-processing-esque 3D library for OpenGL in C++
+processing-esque 3D library for OpenGL in C++.

 This Project has been sunsetted.
 Future OpenGL work will be done in https://github.com/alxdb/adbGL

 # Requirements